Need to talk? Call 1800 882 436.

 • use different cutting boards for vegetables and meat

-• reheat foods to at least 60° Celsius and until it’s steaming hot
+• reheat foods to at least 75°C

 What can I drink during pregnancy?

-The safest drinks during pregnancy are water and milk.
-Current evidence supports the recommendations that you should avoid drinking alcohol if you are pregnant or planning a pregnancy.
-Even small amounts can harm a baby’s development and may have lifelong effects.
+You should avoid drinking alcohol if you are pregnant or planning a pregnancy.
+Even small amounts can harm a baby's growth and may cause fetal alcohol spectrum disorder (FASD).

 • 1 cup of instant coffee — 60mg